oss-tsukuba/nextcloud-gfarm/README.md

 ## Quick start

-- install Docker
-- install Docker Compose
+- install Docker and Docker Compose
 - run `make init` to configure parameters and create `config.env`.
   (or run `make init-hpci` for HPCI shared storage.)
     - `KEY [DEFAULT]: <your input to set VALUE>`